Solar Panel Information

 There are many benefits to generating solar electricity, here are few:

 - It’s green: there are no pollutants produced while solar panels operate, so by using them you are using clean energy to power your home or business, reducing your carbon footprint.

 - Save on cash: any electricity you produce is totally free of charge and you can use it to power anything within your home or business for free.
 This will of course lower your energy bills and save you cash in the long term.
-You can also make money from the tariffs available, meaning a quicker return on investment.
+You will also be able to make money from the Smart Export Guarantee which replaces FIT, meaning a quicker return on investment.

-- No planning permission: solar panels don’t require special permission.
+- No planning permission: installing solar panels doesn’t require special permission.
 There are some rules that need to be followed but mostly it’s simple.

 - Efficient all year: they can produce energy all year, not just when the sun shines most.

 Yes, there can be some, the main one being cost.
 There is initially a high cost to installing them, although this has decreased a lot over the years and will continue to do so.
 They have become cheaper and easier to manufacture meaning the cost of purchasing them has significantly lowered.
 Also, the savings you make on energy bills will in the end outweigh this initial cost.